algosup/2023-2024-project-3-virtual-processor-team-7/documents/technical/technicalSpecifications.md

 - Any integrated development environment (IDE) but [Visual Studio Code](https://code.visualstudio.com/) is recommended.
 - [Github](https://github.com/) or any control version system.
 Our team will use Github for this project especially [Github Desktop](https://desktop.github.com) it will be easier for all team members.
-- We use the version 18 of C language called C18 also known as C17 because it is one of the most recent version of C language.
+- We use version 18 of C language called C18 also known as C17 because it is one of the most recent versions of C language.
 - We use [GCC](https://gcc.gnu.org/) 13.2 as our compiler.

 #### Coding methodology